gitjeff05/jupyterlab-minimalist-image/README.md

 Number of lines in Dockerfile was calculated using all the dockerfiles in the chain with spaces and comments removed.

-**Note**: This is not *exactly* a fair comparison because the scipy image from Jupyter Docker Stacks includes so much more (e.g., Conda, JupyterHub, Git, Emacs and more).
+**Note**: This is not *exactly* a fair comparison because the scipy image from Jupyter Docker Stacks includes so much more (e.g., Conda, JupyterHub, Git, and more).

-# How to Build and Run this Container:
+# How to Build and Run this Container

 ## Build

-To build the image from the root directory of this project:

 ```bash
 docker build -t jupyterlab-minimalist:latest .